alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 These will be visible as issues in GitHub, and will be linked to the source in the summary.

-The issues will be used to help build the citizen science platform. [example issue here]
+The issues will be used to help build the citizen science platform.

 We can't do everything, but we will try our best to follow the suggestions included in the summaries.